Get The Help You Deserve

 2021 Bronx Subway Flood: Heavy rains flooded subway stations in the Bronx, leaving passengers stranded and subway lines temporarily suspended.

-However, even with the risks implied by a transportation system that has been in use for many years, this system is massively used in the city.
+However, even with the risks implied by a transportation system that has been used for many years, this system is massively used in the city.
 Can you imagine New York City being without a subway for a while?
 What alternatives would there be for all the people who do not have a private car?

 Considering that car insurance is relatively auto compared to other states, in addition to the problem of finding parking and the traffic to deal with, many people residing in Brooklyn and New York, in general, choose to use the Subway as an alternative that frees them from these other concerns.